 Hey all, Ben here!

 It’s an exciting time here at Trinket Studios.
 Our brains are in high gear and storms are brewing!
 As part of our ramp into pre-production on the next title, we’re taking some occasional breathers to document our experiences with Color Sheep and Orion’s Forge.
-To that end, we’re very excited to finally share some sales numbers with everyone!
+To that end, we’re very excited to finally share some sales numbers from our two 99 cent games with everyone!

 Howdy all, Trinket Ben here!